Last Updated on March 28, 2022 by Anne-Marie

-Serve up this Juniper Champagne Cocktail at your New Year’s Eve party as a fun alternative to having just the same old plain champagne drinks at midnight this year.
+Serve this Juniper Champagne Cocktail at your New Year’s Eve party.

 This champagne cocktail recipe is sweetened with simple syrup and infused with juniper berries.